-There is another type of chucks called drill chucks.
+There is also another type of chucks called drill chucks.
 A drill chuck consists of only one jaw and is used to hold workpieces with round shape.
-Comparing to drill chucks, the lathe chucks with multiple jaws provide higher diversity of applications in the machining works.
+Compared to drill chucks, the lathe chucks with multiple jaws provide higher diversity of applications in the machining works.

-Since a jaws chuck is operated by the rotating of the spindle in conjunction with the clamping of the jaws, it should ensure the workpiece is placed in the center.
-Therefore, jaws chucks are differentiated into two categories depending on the centering procedures, including self-centering chucks and independent chucks.
+Since a jaws chuck is operated by the rotating spindle in conjunction with the clamping of the jaws, it ensures that the workpiece is placed in the center.
+Therefore, jaws chucks are divided into two categories depending on the centering mechanism, which are the self-centering chucks and independent chucks.

-Self-centering chucks come in combination with 2 jaws, 3 jaws, 4 jaws, or 6 jaws, depending on the forms of the workpieces, which are also called universal chucks.
-They are mounted on lathes and indexing heads and usually used to hold round or hexagonal workpieces, which require the middle of the workpieces stay concentric.
-In other words, the angles of each jaw are not removable in order to keep the force that the workpieces receive stay equal.
-When it comes to the stability, 4-jaw chucks and 6-jaw chucks are more commonly used in self-centering chucks.
+Self-centering chucks come in combination of 2 jaws, 3 jaws, 4 jaws, or 6 jaws depending on the kind of workpieces the chucks are intended for.
+They are also called the universal chucks.
+They are mounted on lathes and indexing heads, and usually used to hold round or hexagonal workpieces, which require the middle of the workpieces to stay concentric.
+In other words, the angle of each jaw is not adjustable so that the force the workpieces receive is equal.
+With respect to stability, 4-jaw chucks and 6-jaw chucks are more commonly used in self-centering chucks.

-Instead of staying the same angle or position, each jaw of an independent chuck is removable, which allows the operator to do different setup depending on the shapes of the workpieces or the need of the machining works.
-Independent chucks are usually made of 4 jaws, and are used to hold irregular workpieces due to the adjustable jaws.
-Independent chucks provide more control of the operators, so they are also applied in the holding of heavy-duty workpieces.
+Instead of staying in the same angle or position, each jaw of an independent chuck is removable, which allows the operator to use different setup relative to the shapes of the workpieces or the requirement of the tasks.
+Independent chucks are usually made of 4 jaws, and are used to hold irregularly shaped workpieces thanks to the adjustable jaws.
+Independent chucks provide more control for the operators so that heavier and larger workpieces can be handled at ease.

-In some cases, a self-centering chuck and an independent chuck would be combined together to accommodate to special need of the machining works, which is called combination chuck.
-Combination chucks takes more time to setup since they are the compounds of self-centering and independent chucks.
+In some cases, a self-centering chuck and an independent chuck would be combined together to accommodate a special need of the machining works, which is called combination chuck.
+Combination chucks take more time to set up since they are the compounds of self-centering and independent chucks.
 With a combination chuck, more versatile applications of machining works can be achieved.
 What’s more, a combination chuck enhances the efficiency of the machining works, since the functions of a self-centering chuck and an independent chuck are added up together.

-Typical jaws chucks can be simply divided into two types depending on the number of jaws and the centering procedure, including 3-jaw universal chuck and 4-jaw independent chuck.
+Typical jaws chucks can be divided into two types depending on the number of jaws and the centering procedure, namely the 3-jaw universal chuck and 4-jaw independent chuck.

 1. 3-jaw universal chuck

-A 3-jaw universal chuck consists of three jaws, each jaw is placed beside another with equal intervals, and the jaws are not removable so as to keep the workpieces in the middle concentric.
-There are two small categories in 3-jaw universal chuck, including 3-jaw scroll chucks and 3-jaw power chucks.
-3-jaw scroll chucks is operated by receiving pressure given from the operators’ manual force, while 3-jaw power chucks is operated by hydraulic pressure.
-During the process of clamping workpieces, the three jaws would move at the same time, which give the same pressure to the workpieces in order to ensure the force is equally distributed to the workpieces.
+A 3-jaw universal chuck consists of three individual jaws, each jaw is positioned next to one another with equal intervals, and the jaws are not removable in order to keep the workpieces centered.
+The 3-jaw universal chuck can be further subdivided into two types: the 3-jaw scroll chucks and 3-jaw power chucks.
+3-jaw scroll chucks are operated by receiving pressure given from the operators’ manual force, while 3-jaw power chucks is operated by hydraulic pressure.
+During the process of clamping workpieces, the three jaws would move at the same time, which applies the same pressure to the workpieces in order to ensure the force is equally distributed to the workpieces.

 2. 4-jaw independent chuck

-A 4-jaw independent chuck consists of four jaws, each jaw can be moved independently to accommodate to different shapes of the workpieces.
-Comparing to a 3-jaw universal chuck, a 4-jaw independent chuck provides more powerful and stable force to hold heavier or irregular shapes of the workpieces.
-Furthermore, a 4-jaw independent chuck offers better accuracy in different need of machining works, since the angles or positions of the workpieces are adjustable.
-During the process of the clamping works, the operators should adjust the jaws chuck manually so as to keep the workpieces staying in the right place and prevent deviation of the products made from the workpieces.
+A 4-jaw independent chuck consists of four individual jaws, each of which can be moved independently to accommodate different shapes of the workpieces.
+Compared to a 3-jaw universal chuck, a 4-jaw independent chuck provides a more powerful and stable force to hold heavier or irregularly shaped workpieces.
+Furthermore, a 4-jaw independent chuck offers better accuracy for different kinds of machining works because the angle and position of the workpieces are adjustable.
+During the clamping process, the operators should adjust the jaws chuck manually so as to keep the workpieces in place and prevent deviation of the products made from the workpieces.

 You can see all Jaws Chuck categories